Last Updated: May 10, 2026

 Cordarone is a drug marketed by Wyeth Pharms Inc and Wyeth Pharms and is included in two NDAs.

 The generic ingredient in CORDARONE is amiodarone hydrochloride.
 There are fifteen drug master file entries for this compound.
-Thirty-seven suppliers are listed for this compound.
+Thirty-two suppliers are listed for this compound.
 Additional details are available on the amiodarone hydrochloride profile page.

 AI Deep Research